Important Difference Between Adult and Child CPR

 Hands-only CPR

-You may have heard of a method of CPR where you do continuous chest compressions but don't do rescue breathing.
-This is intended for situations in public where an adult collapses and needs help from a stranger who may be more willing to do CPR.
-This can only work for adults.
+Hands-only CPR is a method of CPR where you do continuous chest compressions but don't do rescue breathing.
+This is intended for situations in public where an adult collapses and needs help from a stranger who are more willing to do CPR.
+This only works for adults.
 Don't use hands-only CPR with children.
 Use conventional CPR instead, where you alternate 30 compressions with two breaths.

 If you are not trained in CPR and witness an unconscious child or adult, it's an important step to activate EMS by calling 911.
 The operator will give you basic lifesaving instructions over the phone, including performing hands-only CPR.